COVID-19 uptick impacts major North American sports leagues | Sports-Games

 COVID-19 uptick impacts major North American sports leagues

+The National Football League's Los Angeles Rams placed wide receiver Odell Beckham Jr. and eight other players on the league's Reserve/COVID-19 list, the team said on Tuesday, which led to the closing of its practice facility.
+Beckham scored a touchdown in the Rams' 30-23 road win over the Arizona Cardinals on Monday in a game where the Rams scratched four players just before the contest due to protocols.

-A fresh wave of positive COVID-19 test results has hit three major North American sports leagues this week, forcing the National Hockey League (NHL) to postpone games and throwing into question whether it will send players to the upcoming Beijing Olympics.
-The NHL announced the postponement of the Carolina Hurricanes' game on Tuesday after additional players from the team were forced to enter into COVID-19 protocols.
+A fresh wave of positive COVID-19 tests hit three major North American sports leagues this week, forcing the National Hockey League (NHL) to postpone games and throwing into question whether it will send players to the upcoming Beijing Olympics.
+The NHL announced the postponement of the Carolina Hurricanes' game on Tuesday after additional players from the team were forced to enter COVID-19 protocols.

-Yet he described potentially having to quarantine for up to five weeks in China in the event of a positive test result as "unsettling".
+However, he described potentially having to quarantine for up to five weeks in China in the event of a positive test as "unsettling".
 "There hasn't been a ton of information come out, and then there's that three-to-five week (quarantine) thing ... it's kind of been floating around," McDavid said.

 "Just trying to gather all the facts and information."
 NHL deputy commissioner Bill Daly said the league has until Jan.
 10 to withdraw from the Beijing Games without financial penalty.

+The Nets had the NBA-minimum eight players available to start Tuesday night's contest against the Toronto Raptors.
+The Milwaukee Bucks listed forward Giannis Antetokounmpo out for Wednesday's game after he too was placed in COVID-19 protocols on Tuesday.

-Five members of the Brooklyn Nets have also entered into protocols, the team said.
-The National Football League's Los Angeles Rams placed star wide receiver Odell Beckham Jr. and eight other players on the league's Reserve/COVID-19 list, the team said on Tuesday, which led to the closing of its practice facility.
+To clear protocols, a player must be out for 10 days or return two negative PCR tests less than 24 hours apart.
+The National Football League's Los Angeles Rams placed wide receiver Odell Beckham Jr. and eight other players on the league's Reserve/COVID-19 list, the team said on Tuesday, which led to the closing of its practice facility.

 "We had to test guys.
 We're in intensive protocols.
 We’re remote today.
 We will be remote tomorrow.
 "This has definitely been the most uniquely challenging situation we've dealt with with COVID over the last two years."